-Permaculture is an innovative and ethics based design, making agriculture more sustainable by symbolically caring for the earth, people and sharing resources.
+Permaculture is an ethics based design principal, making agriculture more sustainable by symbolically caring for the earth, people and sharing resources.

 The design of a permaculture system uses the existing natural environment to grow and produce food without the use of harsh chemicals, plowing or expensive farm machinery.